marno2703/Xojo-EasyData/README.md

 - In the ContactsListbox, look at the Change Event Handler.
 This sets the values to the textfields, registers and set the ContactsAddressesListbox, and registers and set the ContactsCommsListbox.
 - Editing a value in a TextField will look thru the registered controls and listboxes for any TextFields and Listboxes with a column that uses the same database field and update its value.
 Finally, it saves the value to the database.
 - Filtering and Finding have been added.
 Filtering shows the records that match the text on the previously found records.
 Finding replaces the found set of records with a new found set.
 You can Filter or Find on each or all of the columns.
+- Filtering and Finding Stats have been added.
+You can optionally create a Label to show the number of records that are filtered and found by adding the name of the control and the stats format when registering a Listbox.
+An example would be "[ {Filtered / }Found ]".
+The words Filtered and Found will be replaced their respective numbers.
+Filtered will not be shown if there are no filtered records.
+Anything between "{" and "}" is part of the Filtered Text.

 At first it may seem complex, but when you break it down, it's very simple and can be used over and over again.